bitcoin-sv/bsv-skills-center/guides/sdks/py/examples/EXAMPLE_FEE_MODELING.md

     """
     Represents the "satoshis per kilobyte" transaction fee model.
-    Additionally, if the transactions version number is equal to 3301, then no fees are payed to the miner.
+    Additionally, if the transactions version number is equal to 3301, then no fees are paid to the miner.
     """

     def __init__(self, value: int):